mrparkersson/my-portfolio/README.md

 To get a local copy up and running follow these simple example steps.

+### Setup

+To get a local copy up and running follow these simple example steps.

+- Clone the repository to your computer using git clone [Git Clone Url](https://github.com/mrparkersson/mobile-version.git)
+- Cd into the folder
+- Open index.html with live server
+- Or you can Fork it instead, and create a pull request to suggest some changes

 ## Visit And Open Files

 [Visit Repo](https://github.com/mrparkersson/mobile-version)